£25

 Session outlines and learning objectives

-This session will provide an overview of the latest Plants First Healthcare Coalition and look at practical ways to bring low-carbon menus into everyday practice, including using choice architecture, simple nudges, and tasty, appealing menu names to encourage more sustainable choices.
+This session will provide an overview of the latest Plants First Healthcare Coalition and look at practical ways to bring low-carbon menus into everyday practice, including using choice architecture, simple nudges, and tasty, appealing menu names to encourage more sustainable choices that work within food and nutrition standards and maintain choice.
 It will explore two case studies and discuss common challenges to implementing low carbon menus and share realistic solutions to help overcome them.
 The session will also highlight the positive impact low-carbon menus can have on people’s health, planetary health, and cost-effectiveness.
 Attendees will leave feeling inspired and equipped with practical ideas to support change in their own settings.

 Watch this session to: